storybookjs/react-native/v6README.md

 Datetime picker, slider and addon-controls are required for controls to work.
 If you don't want controls you don't need to install these (controls is the knobs replacement).

-Continue by updating your metro config to have `resolver:{resolverMainFields: ['sbmodern', 'main']}`.
+Continue by updating your metro config to have `resolver:{resolverMainFields: ['sbmodern', 'browser', 'main']}`.
 This enables us to use the modern build of storybook instead of the polyfilled versions.

 **Vanilla React Native**